NSO-developer/nso-gitbook/development/advanced-development/kicker.md

 ### A Simple Data Kicker Example <a href="#ug.kicker.simple_data_example" id="ug.kicker.simple_data_example"></a>

-This example is part of the `examples.ncs/web-server-farm/web-site-service` example.
+This example is part of the [examples.ncs/service-management/website-service](https://github.com/NSO-developer/nso-examples/tree/6.4/service-management/website-service) example.
 It consists of an action and a `README_KICKER` file.
 For all kickers defined in this example, the same action is used.
-This action is defined in the `web-site-service` package.
+This action is defined in the `website-service` package.

 The following is the YANG snippet for the action definition from the `website.yang` file: